ziotom78/raytracing_course/tomasi-ray-tracing-13a.md

 def expect_number(stream: InputStream) -> float:
-    """Read a token from `stream` and check that it is a literal number.
+    """Read a token from `stream` and check that it is either a literal number or a variable.

     Return the number as a ``float``."""
-    token = stream.read_token()
+    token = input_file.read_token()
-    if not isinstance(token, LiteralNumberToken):
+    if isinstance(token, LiteralNumberToken):
-        raise parser_error(token, f"got '{token}' instead of a number")

         return token.value
+    elif isinstance(token, IdentifierToken):
+        variable_name = token.identifier
+        if variable_name not in scene.float_variables:
+            raise GrammarError(token.location, f"unknown variable '{token}'")
+        return scene.float_variables[variable_name]

+    raise GrammarError(token.location, f"got '{token}' instead of a number")

 # This parses a list of tokens like "<0.7, 0.5, 1>".
 Note that functions